johncosper/07-homework-assignment/README.md

 # 07-homework-assignment

   Command line application to generate a Readme file.
+A good Readme file helps your application stand out as its the first thing many prospect users will see.

 The README will be populated with the following:

     At least one badge
     Project title